Emergency Spill Control Products and kits

 Spillages need to be contained and cleaned up as quickly and safely as possible.
 We have the equipment to allow you to do just that.
 Our spill trolleys, retainers, safety containers and kits will provide you with what you need to contain leaks and spills.

-Our spill absorbent materials come in three types for absorbing three different types of spills:
+Our spill absorbent materials come in three types for absorbing many different types of spills:

 - General Purpose absorbents (for water, coolants etc)